WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

 ### Consistency & uniqueness

+> Each concept should be represented by a single, unique name.

 -   **Given how we learn (through repetition), having consistent names is paramount**.

     -   It improves how fast others will be able to grasp as given concept.